 This BBG Loves edit we dedicate to the artists who continue to create.
 Here are 10 new sounds we’re listening to right now – from musicians that we already know and love, to ones that should be on your radar.

 We’re kicking things off with our favourite isolation sessions.
-Nothing But Thieves have been treating us all to their own #SolitudeSessions over on YouTube and if you want a double hit of Conor’s silky vocals, check out his solo Sun Sessions version, particularly his Bonnie Raitt cover.
-Blossoms have also been smashing the quarantine music scene - so much so that they have just begun releasing downloadable versions and will release an album dedicated to quarantine covers, available later this year.
+Nothing But Thieves have been treating us all to their own #SolitudeSessions over on YouTube and if you want a double hit of Conor’s silky vocals, check out his solo Sun Sessions version - particularly his Bonnie Raitt cover.
+Blossoms have also been smashing the quarantine music scene - so much so that they have begun to release downloadable versions and will follow with an album dedicated to quarantine covers, available later this year.
 Expect the likes of The Less I Know The Better (Tame Impala) - one of our favourite Blossoms in Isolation tracks so far.
 Another band keeping us entertained is North London locals Kawala.
 We’ve got a lot of love for their Kawarantine Sessions which seem to compliment oh-so-perfectly that indie-folk sound.
 See what we mean with their acapella version of Mighty River.

 Keiynan Lonsdale has also been giving us life with the release of his debut album.
 Rainbow Boy follows where last year’s single Rainbow Dragon left off and is a string of empowering tracks that showcase his lyricism and versatility.